Hughes, Schaller leads Canucks past Islanders 4-3 | paNOW | Prince Albert, Saskatchewan - Mash Viral

 The islanders surpassed the Canucks 17-5 in the third period.

+“I enjoyed our game,” said Islanders coach Barry Trotz.
+“There was a lot to enjoy in our game.
+I would play that game most nights.
+I thought we were resilient to get a late goal.”

 Vancouver opened a 3-1 lead over Schaller’s fifth of the 14:56 season in the second.
-It was the first goal in 34 games for the 29-year-old attacker.
+It was the first goal in 34 games for the 29-year-old attacker, who rejoined the line-up after being scratched in the previous four games.

 Hughes’ shot trickled past Greiss to break an 1-1 score midway through the second.
 The skater defender is in a close race with Cale Makar of the Colorado Avalanche for the Calder Trophy, awarded to the NHL rookie of the year.